0xAA55/imgquant/Readme.md

   * Run `make -j` to get the executable `quant`
   * Run `./quant _your_PNG_file_.png _output_file_.png`

-Optional parameter: `--preserve-alpha`, if used, will preserve the alpha channel.
+Optional parameter: `--discard-alpha`, if used, will discard the alpha channel.

 ## Compression Algorithm